mbbroberg/mbbroberg.github.io/README.md

 - Keep the theme updated wih `git submodule update --remote --merge`... but I forked it to make some customizations.
 - Publish a new version by running
-- Using `bundle` logic in Hugo allows me to store imagaes with the post and address it as the same namespace.
+- Using `bundle` logic in Hugo allows me to store images with the post and address it as the same namespace.
 - Currently publishing to `docs/` by running `rm -rf docs/ && hugo -d docs/ -gc`

 ### What's in the box? 📦